-Funding for Full time Further Education courses starting in September 2019 are not yet available.
+Funding forms for Full-time Further Education courses starting in September 2019 will be available in June 2019.

 If you have firmly accepted an offer for a further education course (i.e. Certificate, Intermediate Certificate, Advanced Certificate, National Certificate, and City & Guilds courses), we will send you a Student Funding Application Form by post.

 Please take time to fill this in carefully and hand it in to our Student Funding team with all your supporting evidence.

 Our Student Funding team will be available at each campus at certain times to check your forms and answer any funding queries.

 If you are studying a Higher Education Course (i.e. HNC, HND or Degree), then you should apply to the Student Awards Agency Scotland (SAAS) for funding.